mjeffries-pivotal/gcp-service-broker/examples/spring/awwvision/README.md

     cf bind-service awwvision awwvision-storage -c '{"role":"storage.objectAdmin"}'
     ```

-1. Restart the app so the new environment variables take effect:
+1. Start the app so the new environment variables take effect:
     ```
-    cf restart awwvision
+    cf start awwvision
     ```

 ### Visit the application and start the crawler

-Once your application is running, get the URL of the application from the output of the restart command above.
+Once your application is running, get the URL of the application from the output of the start command above.
 Visit http://URL/reddit to start crawling.
 The page will display "Scrape completed." once it is done.
 From there, visit http://URL to view your images!